Skip to contents

 seurat = seu,

-junction_counts = jxn_counts, # cells x junctions matrix from STARsolo
+junction_counts = jxn_counts, # cells x junctions from STARsolo

 )

-For each cell and each event, Matisse sums the reads from inclusion-supporting junctions and exclusion-supporting junctions, then computes:
+For each cell and event, Matisse sums the inclusion-supporting junctions and exclusion-supporting junctions, then computes:

 PSIc,e=inclusion junction readsinclusion reads+exclusion readsPSI_{c,e} = \frac{\sum \text{inclusion junction reads}} {\sum \text{inclusion reads} + \sum \text{exclusion reads}}